-There is an annual limit of £40,000 on pension contributions that qualify for tax relief, although this limit is tapered down to a minimum of £4,000 if your income exceeds £240,000.
+There is an annual limit of £60,000 on pension contributions that qualify for tax relief, although it is tapered down to a minimum of £10,000 if your income exceeds £260,000.
 You can, however, carry forward unused annual allowances for up to three years to offset against a contribution of more than the annual limit.
-For people already drawing a flexible income from a pension, the annual allowance is also £4,000.
+For individuals already drawing a flexible income from a pension, the annual allowance is also £10,000.

-You can pay up to the whole of your earnings into a pension scheme, but the tax relief is capped by the annual allowance plus any unused allowances brought forward.
+- You can pay up to the whole of your earnings into a pension scheme, but the tax relief is capped by the annual allowance plus any unused allowances brought forward. - Tax relief on pension contributions is normally at least 20%, and higher or additional rate taxpayers receive relief at 40% or 45%.
+In Scotland, intermediate, higher and top rate taxpayers receive relief at 21%, 42% or 47% respectively.
+Limiting your contributions to amounts that qualify for at least 40% tax relief will give you the most benefit.

-- Tax relief on pension contributions is normally at least 20%, and higher or additional rate taxpayers receive relief at 40% or 45%.
-In Scotland, intermediate, higher and top rate taxpayers receive relief at 21%, 41% or 46% respectively (rising to 21%, 42% and 47% next year).
-Limiting your contributions to amounts that qualify for at least 40% tax relief will give you the most benefit. - Effective relief can be as high as 60%, or 61.5% in Scotland (63% next year), where the personal allowance is being withdrawn, and can be even higher if universal credit payments or tax credits are being withdrawn. - You could set up a pension for your partner or children since they don't need earnings to build up to £3,600 in a personal pension.
+- Effective relief can be as high as 60%, or 63% in Scotland, where the personal allowance is being withdrawn, and can be even higher if Universal Credit payments or tax credits are being withdrawn. - You could set up a pension for your partner or children since they don't need earnings to build up to £3,600 in a personal pension.
 Even if they do not pay any tax, they can still benefit from 20% tax relief.